 - To disperse intergenerational, compounding wealth among a few powerful families

 - To tax ‘income’ that is inherited in a way that is comparable to income that is earned

 - The dead are a relatively easy target for taxation since they can’t oppose or contest it

 Many individuals are surprised to find out that they owe tax on assets when a family member dies.
 In fact, you may owe several types of tax when a family member dies because estates can be taxed at the federal and state level.

 Federal or State?

 When someone dies and has assets, the federal government taxes some of those assets before they are passed on to heirs.

 How Much Is The Federal Estate Tax?

-Currently from 2018 to end of 2025, only estates beyond $11.18M have to pay federal estate taxes.
+Currently from 2018 to end of 2025, only estates of US-Persons beyond $11.18M have to pay federal estate taxes.
 Estates up to that amount are exempt because there is an $11.18M “exemption” per person.
-If people have estates over $11.18M, they may owe federal estate taxes before the assets transfer to their beneficiaries.
+If US-Persons have estates over $11.18M, they may owe federal estate taxes before the assets transfer to their beneficiaries.

 So How Do You Calculate the Federal Estate Tax?